Research topics at CRoCS

 Selected publications:

 Likely the most theoretical and math-heavy research we do, though still with real-world consequences in mind.
-We approach elliptic curves from many different directions: we study ECC implementations, problems with ECC formulas, ECC key datasets and in general diverse mathematical ideas involving elliptic curves.
+We approach elliptic curves from many different directions: we study ECC implementations, problems with ECC formulas, ECC key datasets, and, in general, diverse mathematical ideas involving elliptic curves.
 Sometimes, this requires us to dive into lattice methods as well.

 In the past, we were systematically analyzing standardized elliptic curves.
 Lately, we have been mainly focusing on ECC with respect to side-channel attacks and the involvement of elliptic curves in the Bitcoin protocol.